 Cinema wanted to slice the bread of science, art, and culture and serve it to the masses and upwardly mobile bourgeoisie.
 It wanted to transform this bread, as if by transubstantiation, into a living being made of bodies and blood for a new type of periodic ritual.

 I also really like what he wrote about diva films, which includes some interesting thoughts on character archetypes.

 In summary, the issues I had were moderate rather than glaring, but irritatingly recurrent; still, maybe other readers aren’t bothered by them.
+In large part, I think they were due to the truncation between Brunetta’s original texts and the English version.
 Perhaps my expectations were too high, but this was not my favourite film history book.

 A Hundred Years of Japanese Film by Donald Ritchie.
 Tokyo: Kodansha International, 2001.

 An excellent book.
 Donald Ritchie’s monograph covers the whole history of Japanese film up til the date of publication, but I’ll focus on his treatment of the silent era, though the rest of the book is equally interesting and readable.